-This course encourages the development of technical skills in painting with an emphasis on personal expression.
-Cultural, social, political or purely aesthetic concerns related to the students' personal interests are explored in a series of paintings.
-Visual work is supported by research that includes a journal project with writings, additional visual information such as drawings, and collected images that support the student's direction in painting.
-Slide lectures, field trips, student presentations, and group and individual critiques, help the students to clarify individual concepts and aesthetic goals.
-(Prerequisite: PTNG211) Studio Fee images, watercolor, pictorial space and plasticity, and politics of art.
-(Prerequisite: PTNG111 and permission of instructor) Note: Students may take up to 6 credits of special topics courses.
-Studio Fee
+This course encourages the development of technical and conceptual skills with an emphasis on personal expression.
+Cultural, social, political or purely aesthetic concerns are explored in a series of paintings.
+Course work is supported by research that includes a combination of a journal project, preliminary sketches or studies and source material related to a student's personal direction also informs creative work.
+Slide lectures, field trips, student presentations, and critiques, will help clarify individual goals.
+(Prerequisite: PTNG211) \Studio Fee